lingtalfi/Light_UserData/doc/api/Ling/Light_UserData/Api/Generated/Interfaces/ResourceHasTagApiInterface/updateResourceHasTag.md

-ResourceHasTagApiInterface::updateResourceHasTag — Updates the resourceHasTag row.
+ResourceHasTagApiInterface::updateResourceHasTag — Updates the resource has tag row.